Performance-based Design and Lifecycle Cost Analysis of Bridges

 Discover the latest in the performance-based design of bridges within a lifecycle context.
 In this 30-hour, non-credit micro-credential course, you’ll learn about designing and modeling bridges to satisfy requirements of the Canadian Highway Bridge Design Code (CSA-S6-19), while taking the lifecycle design into consideration.

-Specific course topics include:
+Specific course topics include

-• Principles of performance-based seismic design (PBD) of bridges;
+• Principles of performance-based seismic design (PBD) of bridges

-• Applying PBD based on the Canadian Highway Bridge Design Code;
+• Applying PBD based on the Canadian Highway Bridge Design Code

-• Hands-on tutorials on the nonlinear analyses of bridges;
+• Hands-on tutorials on the nonlinear analyses of bridges

-• Lifecycle Cost Analysis (LCCA) and Lifecycle Assessment (LCA) concepts.
+• Lifecycle Cost Analysis (LCCA) and Lifecycle Assessment (LCA) concepts

 Civil and bridge engineers, contractors, bridge agency officials, asset managers responsible for the design, construction, maintenance and rehabilitation of bridges, and other parties interested in advancing their understanding of bridge engineering.

-This 30-hour micro-credential is structured around:
+This 30-hour micro-credential comprises:

 • 21 hours of synchronous lectures, group problem-solving and hands-on tutorials